 Delta Dental PPO – High and Low Options

-Both options offer diagnostic and preventive care, basic and major dental care, but differ in the level of coverage for these services.
+Both options offer diagnostic and preventive care, basic and major dental care, but differ in their levels of coverage for these services.
 Both the High and Low Option plans provide savings if you use a provider from the Delta Dental PPO network or the Premier network.
-Out-of-pocket expenses will vary based on which network your provider participates in.
+Out-of-pocket expenses will vary depending on which network your provider participates in.
 To enroll in either of these options, you do not have to select a dentist.
 The link to the provider search is below.

 - Delta Dental PPO High Option Plan

-Offers diagnostic and preventive care services, which covers in-network oral exams and cleanings twice a year at 100 percent.
-Basic dental care (fillings, periodontic care) is covered at 50-80 percent depending on which network is used.
-Major dental care (crowns and bridges) is covered at 50 percent.
-This plan also covers orthodontics at 50 percent with a lifetime maximum of $1500.
-The annual calendar year maximum is $1500 per patient, which does not include the cost of preventive care.
+Offers diagnostic and preventive care services, which covers in-network oral exams and cleanings twice a year at 100%.
+Basic dental care (fillings, periodontic care) is covered at 50-80% depending on which network is used.
+Major dental care (crowns and bridges) is covered at 50%.
+This plan also covers orthodontics at 50% with a lifetime maximum of $1,500.
+The annual calendar year maximum is $1,500 per patient, which does not include the cost of preventive care.

 - Delta Dental PPO Low Option Plan

-Offers diagnostic and preventive care services, which covers in-network oral exams and cleanings at 75 percent.
-Basic dental care (fillings, periodontic care) and major dental care (crowns and bridges) are covered at 50 percent.
+Offers diagnostic and preventive care services, which covers in-network oral exams and cleanings at 75%.
+Basic dental care (fillings, periodontic care) and major dental care (crowns and bridges) are covered at 50%.
 This plan does not include orthodontics.
-The annual calendar year maximum is $1500 per patient, which does not include the cost of preventive care.
+The annual calendar year maximum is $1,500 per patient, which does not include the cost of preventive care.